Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy Formation: results

 \section{results}

 To enable a proper comparison between models and observations, it is necessary to convert the model-predicted physical properties - SMBH mass and accretion rate - into observables.
-We integrated SMBH properties from the semi-analytic galaxy catalog and AGN SED models to study AGN scaling relations, detection rates, and luminosity functions, and compared them to observations.
+We apply the AGN SED model in post-processing, utilizing black hole masses and accretion rates from the semi-analytic galaxy catalog to study AGN bolometric corrections, detection rates, and luminosity functions, and compared them with observations.